I am not a philosopher.

 Not too shabby.
 Now comes the fun part: based on these conclusions, we can come up with the following…

-- Premise 1: Things can only be destroyed either i) by being broken into parts or ii) perhaps by being annihilated by a God.
+- Premise 1: Things can only be destroyed either by being broken into parts or perhaps by being annihilated by a God.

-- Premise 2: The “I” is indivisible, it doesn’t have any parts (i.e. I don’t have two consciousnesses).
+- Premise 2: The “I” is indivisible, it doesn’t have any parts.

 - Conclusion: Therefore, as long as God sustains, I will exist after death.

-In just a few lines, René Descartes has proven that, unless there is a God to prevent it, you will still be around after death.
+In just a few lines, René Descartes has attempted to prove that, unless there is a God to prevent it, you will still be around after death.
 Pretty cool, right?

-This is the magic of philosophy: it teaches you how to think.
+This is the magic of doing philosophy: it can teach you how to think.

-The better you get at thinking philosophically, the more you will be able to catch flaws in logic around you — particularly the ones you make yourself.
+The better you get at thinking philosophically, the more you will be able to catch flaws in logic around you—particularly the ones you make yourself.
 You will learn how to bulletproof your arguments and, soon enough, become a more persuasive writer, speaker and debater.
-To top it all off, you will learn how to live actively, making sure that whichever beliefs you hold are truly your own, instead of some regurgitated mumbo jumbo passed down from the society you just happened to be born in.
+To top it all off, you will learn how to live actively, always engaging (and challenging) your beliefs.

 On how to get your ass kicked

-Out of all the public forum babblers of the time, one was by far the most famous.
-He was —not coincidentally— the most annoying one of all.
+Out of all the forum babblers of the time, one was by far the most famous.
+He was—not coincidentally—the most annoying one of all.

-His name was Socrates and he would often walk around Athens trying to strike up conversation with random people.
+His name was Socrates, and he would often walk around Athens trying to strike up conversation with strangers.
 He would stop them as they went about their day and drop heavy hitters such as: “what is justice?” or “what is friendship?”.
 Whatever they replied, he would try to find flaws in their logic or give solid counterarguments.

 Most importantly, however, it was through this dialogue that Socrates helped the other person understand the limits of their beliefs and strengthen their weakest fronts.
 In a nutshell: he made people think; like a mirror, he helped them realize their flawed presuppositions, prejudices and biases.